BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ● Data plane: The decision making part of Kubernetes which decides what has to be done with each containers according to its description.
 Data Plane is the part which enforces all of control plane’s decisions and it allows applications to remain agnostic to their surroundings.

-●	Tracing: Tracing is a method to understand the performance/correctness of deploying distributed applications.
-When an app makes a request, it will generate a unique request ID and we name it as ‘Traceing ID’.
-Tracing ID propagate through the system with the request.
-Every time the request calls a component of the system, an event labeled by request's tracing ID is triggered.
-If we collect all the events and sort them into different requests by tracing ID, we will see series of events like 'threads' belongs to different requests, from which we can understand apps' behavior.

 Three steps of tracing: